sdmx-twg/sdmx-soap/v2_1/ws/soap/docs/3_4_list_of_wsdl_operations.md

 This operation is invoked using a GetConstraintRequest message, and receives a GetConstraintResponse as a reply.

+#### GetCustomTypeScheme

+This operation is invoked using a GetCustomTypeSchemeRequest message, and receives a GetCustomTypeSchemeResponse as a reply.

+#### GetNameAliasScheme

+This operation is invoked using a GetNameAliasSchemeRequest message, and receives a GetNameAliasSchemeResponse as a reply.

+#### GetNamePersonalisationScheme

+This operation is invoked using a GetNamePersonalisationSchemeRequest message, and receives a GetNamePersonalisationSchemeResponse as a reply.

+#### GetRulesetScheme

+This operation is invoked using a GetRulesetSchemeRequest message, and receives a GetRulesetSchemeResponse as a reply.

+#### GetTransformationScheme

+This operation is invoked using a GetTransformationSchemeRequest message, and receives a GetTransformationSchemeResponse as a reply.

+#### GetUserDefinedOperatorScheme

+This operation is invoked using a GetUserDefinedOperatorSchemeRequest message, and receives a GetUserDefinedOperatorSchemeResponse as a reply.

 ### XML Schemas (XSD)

 #### GetDataSchema